 Is Using Pepper Spray Legal in South Africa?

 Yes it’s legal – selling, buying and carrying pepper spray is not illegal but, if you use it to cause intentional harm to someone who does not pose an immediate danger or threat to you or to someone around you – you can and, probably will be, prosecuted for assault.
 The victim may also institute a civil claim against you to claim damages in the form of medical bills.
 As long as you are acting in the protection of your own or somebody else’s life, physical integrity, property or other legally recognised interest – the perpetrator will have no grounds on which to take any form of legal action against you.
-Also, according to the law the threat of harm must already have begun or be immediately threatening and must also not be averted in any other way.
+Also, according to the law, the threat of harm must already have begun or be immediately threatening and must also not possibly be averted in any other (less harmful) way.
 Another requirement is that the act of defence may not be out of proportion to the interest threatened by the act.
-These legal requirements can get complicated but there is no situation which I can think of where using pepper to protect yourself or your property would lead to any legal issues.
+These legal requirements can get complicated but there’s no situation which I can think of where using pepper to protect yourself or your property would lead to any legal issues.
 Shooting someone who is trying to steal your phone may be seen as “out of proportion” but, using pepper spray would be completely justified.

 How long would it take for the effects of pepper spray to wear off?

 If sprayed correctly and, directly into an attackers eyes, the most sever effects of blindness, excruciating pain, swelling, nausea, and disorientation will last for at least 45 minutes.
 By this time I’d expect that you’d be long gone or, have the attacker subdued and the police in route.
 That being said, the after effects can last up to a week – particularly if it has been sprayed directly into someone’s eyes from a very close distance (1m).

 Pepper Spray for Self-defence